hugomods/site/docker/content/docs/introduction/index.md

 ## Default Command

-The default command of images is `hugo version`, which prints Hugo version and then exits.
+The default command of images is `hugo env`, which prints Hugo version and then exits.